Table of contents

 - Reassurance elements, depending on your industry

-- The main "call to action" of the product page:Â the buy button
+- The main call to action for the product page: the buy button

-Product Images or Packshots
+Product images or packshots

-Customer Reviews
+Customer reviews

 Is it necessary to remind you that customer reviews are one of the elements that contribute most to conversion?